National frameworks to address hate crime in Slovakia

 Slovakia has implemented ODIHR's Training Against Hate Crime for Law Enforcement (TAHCLE) programme since 2017 and the Prosecutors and Hate Crime Training (PAHCT) programme since 2018.

 Prosecutors from the Office of the Special Prosecutor's Office were trained on criminal acts of hate crime and extremism by the Judicial Academy of the Slovak Republic until 19 March 2024.
-After that date, these topics were moved to the jurisdiction of right regional prosecutor's offices.
+After that date, these topics were moved to the jurisdiction of eight regional prosecutor's offices.